 Veterans from all branches of service are honored in the Walkway of Honor.
 This area of remembrance allows for all servicemen and servicewomen to be honored regardless of location, age, or type of service.
 These bricks were donated by family and friends of those honored.

 Proceeds from the sale of bricks helped support the funding for the project.
 Bricks can still be purchased and will be placed in the walkway.
+Orders are collected until July 31 each year, with installation in October.
 Proceeds from the continued brick sales support the maintenance and upkeep of the memorial.

 Artist and Design

 The Garner Veterans Memorial Committee accepted competitive design submissions for the memorial.
 The juried competition offered excellent suggestions and proposals for the memorial.
 Ultimately, Clearscapes from Raleigh was selected as the winner and was hired to develop the memorial.

 Garner resident and Clearscapes architect Mon Peng Yueh was the lead designer for the project and worked closely with Thomas Sayre, a renowned artist and principal of Clearscapes, to create this incredible memorial.

 Lake Benson Park, 921 Buffaloe Road, Garner, NC 27529